UK Albums Chart: Age-related records

+Female solo artist records

+Kate Bush (pictured here in 1981) became the first female solo artist to have an album go to number one in the UK with Never for Ever.

 In 1980, Kate Bush became the first British female solo artist to have a number-one album in the UK with Never for Ever, as well as being the first album by any female solo artist to enter the chart at number 1.
 In August 2014, she became the first female artist to have eight albums in the Official UK Top 40 Albums Chart simultaneously, (altogether she had eleven albums in the Top 50 in one week).
 She is currently in fourth place for artists having the most simultaneous UK Top 40 albums, behind Elvis Presley and David Bowie who both tie for the most simultaneous Top 40 albums (twelve each, both immediately following their deaths in 1977 and 2016 respectively), and The Beatles who had eleven in 2009 when remastered versions of their albums were released.

+Fastest sold albums

 The fastest selling album (first chart week sales) is 25 by Adele.
 Released in November 2015, it sold over 800,000 copies in its first week.
 However, the album Be Here Now by Oasis is a controversial second place, this is due to the fact its release date was irregular, being released on a Thursday instead of the usual Monday.
 The record was released on 21 August 1997 and sold around 813,000 in its first seven days, which surpasses the current claimant to the title, though this topic is still highly contested.
+Additionally, Adele's 25 became the fastest album to sell over one million copies in the UK by a clear margin.
+It achieved the feat within 10 days, beating the former record holder (again, Oasis's Be Here Now) which took 17 days.